Zywave/booster/src/_areas/blog/posts/2024-07-release-notes-july-2024.md

 ### Fixed miscalculation of ZUI Shell layout when there is a shell banner present

 `<zui-shell-footer>` was being pushed below the viewport when the page did not scroll, causing the screen to shake unpredictably if the user tried to scroll down.
 This was due to a layout height miscalculation when `<zui-shell-banner>` was present.
 We have since fixed this bug and it should no longer be an issue.

+<docs-spacer size="small"></docs-spacer>

+### Fixed flash of unstyled content for ZUI Tooltip component

+Since we deprecated the `message` slot in favor of using the default slot in January 2024, tooltip messages were not hidden during the phenomenon known as flash of unstyled content.
+This split second of flashing text may be jarring to user experiences, so we opted to hide the `<zui-tooltip>` component completely until it is defined and loaded on the web page.

 <docs-spacer></docs-spacer>